 The Cross Keys

 Combining city standards with country appeal, you’d be forgiven for thinking this city centre pub was tucked away in the English countryside.
 In the winter months, the warming light invites you in from the cold, and gleaming beer pumps, cosy alcoves and a roaring fire keep you from leaving.
-In the summer, the courtyard provides sun-drenched sanctuary from the city centre.
+In the summer, the courtyard provides a sun-drenched sanctuary from the city centre.

 The Dry Dock

 For something a little bit different, head to The Dry Dock.
 A quirky bar on a docked boat on the river, this is one of the most versatile venues in Leeds.
 The Dry Dock’s relaxed atmosphere means it’s great to visit at all times of the day.
 Tasty and reasonably priced food is served from 11am until 10pm, while the unique nautical theme and extensive range of drinks means the bar buzzes until 2am.
-Watch sport, hire for a party or simply chill out with your friends - the Dry Dock is a great option when you visit Leeds.
+Watch sport, hire for a party, or simply chill out with your friends - the Dry Dock is a great option when you visit Leeds.

-Travelling with CrossCountry will give you a door-to-door service to the Brewery Tap, as the pub is a two-minute walk from the station.
+Getting to the Brewery Tap: Travelling with CrossCountry will give you a door-to-door service to the Brewery Tap, as the pub is a two-minute walk from the station.